Generic name: methylphenidate (oral) (METH il FEN i date)

 Before taking this medicine

-You should not use Aptensio XR if you are allergic to it, or if you have:
+You should not use Aptensio XR if you are allergic to it.

 a personal or family history of tics (muscle twitches) or Tourette's syndrome; or